Harvard under growing pressure over plagiarism allegations

 But experts are concerned with Congress getting involved and the implications it could have on higher education.

-This is the second investigation against Harvard that the committee has announced, with the first happening after Gay said calling for the genocide of Jewish people would or would not be harassment depending on the context.
+This is the second investigation against Harvard that the committee has announced, with the first happening after Gay said calling for the genocide of Jewish people wouldn’t be harassment depending on the context.